Squarespace, besides being famous for its onslaught of podcast ads, is one of the most popular website builders, used by millions of people.

 These are things you should look for when developing your website.
 You can optimize these elements after your site goes live, but we recommended looking at this during the development phase.

-Every page should have a Meta description – Meta descriptions are the text that appears under the site title in a search engine.
-Meta descriptions are usually between 120-160 characters, which provide a short description pertaining to the website.
+- Every page should have a Meta description - Meta descriptions are the text that appears under the site title in a search engine.
+Meta descriptions are usually between 120-160 characters, which provide a short description of the website.
 To learn how to add meta description in Squarespace check out this page.

-Choose your URL format – When you make different pages in your website, make sure the URL contains keywords from the page itself and isn’t a random string of characters.
+- Choose your URL format - When you make different pages on your website, make sure the URL contains keywords from the page itself and isn’t a random string of characters.
 You can learn more about customizing your post URLs here.

 After publishing (Your site goes live)

-When your site goes publish, you must take the following things into consideration:
+When your site goes published, you must consider the following things:

-Google Search Console Verification – The first thing you should do after deploying your site is to verify your site with Google.
-This way you can manage your site’s presence in Google search results and understand how visitors are able to find you.
+- Google Search Console Verification - The first thing you should do after deploying your site is to verify your site with Google.
+This way you can manage your site’s presence in Google search results and understand how visitors can find you.

-Use Google Analytics – Use the built-in integration with Google to connect to Google Analytics.
-This helps you track the visits on your website and other reports as well.
+- Use Google Analytics - Use the built-in integration with Google to connect to Google Analytics.
+This helps you track the visits to your website and other reports as well.